Pre-measure spaces and pre-integration spaces in predicative Bishop-Cheng measure theory: Concluding remarks and future work

 \section{Concluding remarks and future work}

 We presented here the first steps towards a predicative reconstruction $\PBCMT$ of the original impredicative Bishop-Cheng theory of measure and integration $\BCMT$.
 Based on the theory of set-indexed families of sets within $\BST$, we studied the notions of a pre-measure and pre-integration space, as predicative reformulations of the notions of a measure and integration space in $\BCMT$.
-As first fundamental examples we presented\\[1mm] \normalfont (a) the Dirac measure as a pre-measure,\\[1mm] \normalfont (b) the pre-integration space associated to a locally compact metric space with a modulus of local compactness, and\\[1mm] \normalfont (c) the pre-integration space of simple functions generated by a pre-measure space.\\[1mm] Finally, we gave a predicative treatment of $L^1$ as an appropriate completion of the pre-integration space of the canonically integrable functions.
+As first fundamental examples we presented \begin{enumerate}[label=(\roman*)] \item the Dirac measure as a pre-measure, \item the pre-integration space associated to a locally compact metric space with a modulus of local compactness, and \item the pre-integration space of simple functions generated by a pre-measure space. \end{enumerate} Finally, we gave a predicative treatment of $L^1$ as an appropriate completion of the pre-integration space of the canonically integrable functions.
 Using arguments that avoided the use of full sets and the principle of countable choice, we managed to prove a predicative version of the constructive Lebesgue's series theorem.

 A predicative definition of $L^1$ ensures that all concepts defined through quantification over $L^1$ in $\BCMT$ become predicative in $\PBCMT$.
 For example, quantification over $L^1$ is used in the Bishop-Cheng definition of a full set\footnote{ The property of being a full set can indeed be defined predicatively by quantification over the set $I_1$.
-However, the totally of full sets is still defined by separation from the class of all subsets and thus itself a proper class.} (see~\cite{BB85}, p.~224), a constructive counterpart to the complement of a null set in classical measure theory, and in the Bishop-Cheng definition of almost everywhere convergence (see~\cite{BB85}, p.~265).
+However, the totality of full sets is still defined by separation from the class of all subsets and thus itself a proper class.} (see~\cite{BB85}, p.~224), a constructive counterpart to the complement of a null set in classical measure theory, and in the Bishop-Cheng definition of almost everywhere convergence (see~\cite{BB85}, p.~265).
 Our predicative treatment of $L^1$ is the first, clear indication that the computational content of measure theory can be grasped by $\PBCMT$.

 Many question arise naturally from our current work.
 In~\cite{BB85}, pp.~232--236, the measure space of an integration space is constructed.
 A complemented subset $\B A$ of $X$ is called \textit{integrable}, if its characteristic function $\B \chi_{\B A}$ is in $L^1$, and the \textit{measure} $\mu(\B A)$ is the integral $\int \B \chi_{\B A}$.
 A predicative treatment of the pre-measure space induced by a pre-integration space is expected to be given by describing the intersection $M = L^1 \cap \F F^{\se}(X, \D 2)$ as an appropriate set of complemented subsets.
 The exact relation between the pre-measure space of the pre-integration space of a given pre-measure space with the original pre-measure space needs to be determined.
 And similarly for the pre-integration space of the pre-measure space of a given pre-integration space.
 One must also investigate, if the expected (pre-)measure space of the pre-integration space $\big(X,I_1,\bm\Lambda_1,\int_1\big)$ is complete, in the sense of a predicative reformulation of the definition of a complete measure space (see~\cite{BB85}, pp.~288-289 and~\cite{Pe20}, p.~209).